-Kathleen E. Holden, APC, offers strong representation for SSDI and SSI Disability claims.
+Kathleen E. Holden offers strong representation for SSDI and SSI Disability claims.
 Based in San Diego, attorney Kathleen Holden handles cases for clients throughout San Diego County.
 Since 1999, she has helped thousands of claimants with spinal and other orthopedic injuries, psychiatric problems, neurological problems, rare diseases and a host of other conditions.
 She is dedicated to helping people obtain successful outcomes to their claims.

 Denied Disability In San Diego, California?